 Gioachino Rossini was an Italian composer who wrote 39 different operas.
 The Barber of Seville is his most famous one.

-The overture is featured in the cartoon Rabbit of Seville.
+The overture is featured in the cartoon Rabbit of Seville at the excerpt below.

 This piece (translated “Dreaming” in English) was written by Robert Schumann in 1838.